 - MRI (magnetic resonance imaging) produces detailed images of organs, tissues, vessels and bones, which can help doctors find cancer.

 - PET (positron emission tomography) scans help doctors identify cancer cells.
 We inject a sugar solution containing a safe amount of radioactive dye into your body.
 The cancer cells absorb the solution faster than normal cells and show on the scans.

 - Ultrasound uses sound waves to take pictures of organs and tissue to show any abnormal shapes or growths.

 Monitoring: If you have a slow-growing lymphoma and no symptoms, you may need only monitoring.
 Your doctor will do regular exams, blood tests and scans.

 Chemotherapy: Single or combined medications, usually given by mouth or IV, kill cancer cells nearly anywhere in the body.
-Medication can also be placed directly where needed.
-Intrathecal chemotherapy, for example, uses an injection to put medication in the fluid surrounding the spinal cord.
+Choosing the optimal chemotherapy for your condition is a key step in your treatment.

 Immunotherapy: Immunotherapy medications help your body’s immune system weaken or destroy cancer cells while sparing healthy cells.
 One type, CAR T-cell therapy, was developed in part by OHSU scientists.
 A patient’s own immune system T cells are genetically modified to fight cancer, then returned by IV.
 It’s approved for some types of non-Hodgkin lymphoma.
 Other types of immunotherapy can treat both Hodgkin and non-Hodgkin lymphoma.